-This is your ultimate guide to the Best Shopping in Bugis and Kampong Glam – one of Singapore’s key shopping destinations.
-Once a notorious centre of nightlife for sailors and military personal visiting Singapore, Bugis, as well as the Arab enclave of Kampong Glam, has quickly become the go-to area for some of the city-state’s more alternative shopping action.
+The best shopping in Bugis and Kampong Glam introduces you to one of Singapore’s popular shopping scenes.
+Once a notorious centre of nightlife for sailors and military personnel visiting Singapore, Bugis, as well as the Arab enclave of Kampong Glam, has quickly become the go-to area for some of the city-state’s more alternative shopping action.

 - Singapore Zoo Admission with Roundtrip Transfer

 - Singapore Zoo & River Safari with Transfer

 - Adventure Cove Waterpark™ 1-Day Pass with Hotel Pickup